Skip to content

 Crossing the desert and the outback of Australia to see one of the most gentle and beautiful animals on this planet.
 My excitement was overwhelming; my heart beat faster with every kilometre.
 I had left the cold winter of Victoria behind, and as I crossed into South Australia, I felt the warm sun on my face for the first time in weeks.

 There’s something strangely captivating about crossing the outback.
 A landscape that feels both empty and alive at once.
 The road unwinds through a vast, ochre-coloured land, where time seems to stretch and bend.
-Low shrubs cling to the red earth, the heat dances above the asphalt, and every now and then, I could see through the window of the car a wedge-tailed eagle circles overhead like a silent guardian of this untamed space.
+Low shrubs cling to the red earth, the heat dances above the asphalt, and every now and then, I could see through the window of the car a wedge-tailed eagle circles overhead.
 Occasionally, a flash of movement breaks the stillness.
 A lone kangaroo, half-hidden in the shade of the bush, resting through the heat of the day.
-It lifts its head, alert and calm, then disappears again into the rustling scrub, as if the land itself had blinked.
+It lifts its head, alert and calm, then disappears again into the rustling scrub.

 The red fades to gold, then to green, and finally, to blue, that striking turquoise blue.
 The ocean appears like a mirage, shimmering at the edge of everything.
 Reaching the coastline felt like arriving at another world.
 A place where the land breathes differently.
 We just arrived to the home of the one of the largest breeding grounds of southern right whales: Fowlers Bay.